oescoba2/MyWork/README.md

 The GIF below shows the dynamics we modeling with Michaelis Menten Kinetics (MMK).

 ![idc](./OTC_Dynamics/system_dynamics.gif)

+* BYU Hybrid Team: This was the first research group I ever joined.
+We were tasked with designing a hybrid rocket where I worked in the propulsion unit.
+I specifically used the method of characteristics to help create code to design a bell shaped nozzle and calculate the mach number of the propulsion.

 # DRL
 My friend Justin and professor Dr. Grimsmann got me hooked into RL.